manubot/rootstock/README.md

 <!-- usage note: edit this section. -->

-This repository contains the CNApy Users Guide with Manubot.
+This repository contains the CNApy Guide with Manubot.

 ## Manubot